tweag/nickel/doc/manual/syntax.md

 ```

 Multiline string interpolation is "indentation-aware".
 This means that you can
-interpolate a string containing multiple lines into another string with prefixed
-indentation and the result will be as expected:
+interpolate a string with indentation and the result will be as expected:

 ```text
 > let log = m%"